Power of Safety Goals on Shaping Aviation Safety Culture

-Safety goals and objectives have the powerful ability to set a vision to all employees at an airline or airport.
+Safety goals and objectives have the powerful ability to set a vision for all employees participating in the aviation SMS.
 Safety managers must carefully choose and word their safety goals in order to send the right vision to the organization.
-Safety goals have incredible power to shape your safety culture and wrongly worded goals may send conflicting message to employees.
+Safety goals have incredible power to shape your safety culture and wrongly worded goals may send a conflicting message to employees.

 Creating the Vision with Aviation Safety Goals

-Our western culture commonly measures accidents (or lack of) as an indicator of success.
+Our Western culture commonly measures accidents (or lack of) as an indicator of success.
 I'm not sure this is the most appropriate measure for healthy safety cultures.
-Does your airline or airport have safety promotion signs, like:
+Does your company have safety promotion signs, like: